 This was an exciting project, as it was my first publicly downloaded npm package!
 This cli tool enables Angular developers to drop Tailwind CSS into their projects with just a few commands.
 The project came about because (as of 6.0.3) Angular does not grant access to the postCSS plugins that tailwind otherwise seemlessly integrates with, unless the developer ejects from angular cli (and loses the development speed the cli offers, which is the point of using tailwind in the first place--this is not an acceptable trade).
 I solved this by creating a chokidar watch script that works concurrently with ng serve to rebuild css files when changes are saved.
 At this point, the project is somewhat deprecated, due to Angular finally supporting build process augmentation, but there are a handful of users out there relying on it still.

 The headmaster at Faith Christian Academy approached me with the idea of having a conference to bring together the speakers from some of the various college/career preparation seminars we have had at our school this year.
 As I was working on putting the conference together, it seemed right to me that we should have a landing page to direct our potential guests.
 I decided to give my newly acquired skills some practice and built this site from scratch and hosted it on GitHub pages.
+I was very excited to launch my first "serious" website.

 Part of my responsibilities at FCA involved sending student transcripts to other high schools and universities.
 Unfortunately, very few SIS's have an attractive default transcript template.
 Once I gained some solid footing in CSS, I jumped into this project with the hopes of improving our students' first impressions with college advisors.
 I used inline styles to structure a grid system and fine-tuned the variable loops to display uniformly within the template.
 I was super pleased with the final result!